A Complete Guide to Calculating Agency Margins (+Free Calculator)

 What Are Profit Margins?

 Profit margins are a crucial financial metric that digital marketing agencies use to assess the profitability of their operations.
-They provide insights into how effectively an agency is generating profits from its revenue by considering the costs associated with delivering services to clients.
+They provide insights into how effectively an agency is generating profits from its revenue by considering the costs associated with delivering services to clients, including the importance of accurately calculating and reviewing net profit margins to adjust and improve profitability.

 There are two key types of profit margins that digital marketing agencies typically analyze: gross profit margin and net profit margin.